 If you are a coin collector, then the world’s largest coin must definitely feature in your collection.
 And if you wish to enlarge your collection by adding the world’s largest coin to your coin collection, then here is your chance.
-The world’s largest gold coin, a 2007 Canadian $ 1,000,000 Maple Leaf is all set to go under the hammer on June 25.
-The coin will be auctioned by Vienna-based auctioneer, Dorotheum.
-The gigantic coin is made from the purest of gold (999.99/1000 gold) and weighs a staggering 100kilos (220lbs) and measures 53 cm in diameter!
+The world’s largest gold coin, a 2007 Canadian $ 1,000,000 Maple Leaf, is all set to go under the hammer on June 25.
+Vienna-based auctioneer, Dorotheum will auction the coin.
+The gigantic coin is made from the purest of gold (999.99/1000 gold), weighs a staggering 100kilos (220lbs), and measures 53 cm in diameter!

 Update – The world’s largest gold coin finally went under the hammer for Austria for euro3.27 million ($4 million).
 It was pocketed by Spanish precious metal trading company Oro Direct.